I am a second-year Ph.D. student

 (a misinformation visualization tool), link prediction on

-knowledge networks, graph counting, and some Web Development,
+knowledge networks, graph counting, and some IT consulting work.

 What am I up to nowadays?